 I’m writing to ask you to recognise the legitimacy of the action being taken by young people, and to consider authorising requests for absences to join the protests from any of your students as an opportunity to learn outside the classroom.
 Surely there can be few things more important than learning how to work with others and teach our politicians a lesson in climate leadership.

 + Write to your local paper.

 It’s important that as many people as possible know about the Youth Strike 4 Climate movement, and understand why the young people are taking action and what they are demanding.
 Can you write to your local paper explaining why you support the strikes (just look for their letters page in the paper or online for the address), and encouraging others to show support too?
 You could send them your photos of local strikes too, in case they are collecting a gallery.
-You can find more information about the movement, and the protests this Friday, by following the links below.
+You can find more information about the movement, and the protests, by following the links below.

 + Step up your own action on climate change.